NCSU GIS/MEA582:

 d.out.file precip_annual

-Compute precipitation raster map with elevation.
+Compute precipitation raster map with influence of elevation.

 We use trivariate spline interpolation and compute the result as a crossection between the trivariate precipitation function and bivariate elevation function.
 We rescale elevation by 90 to incorporate strong influence of topography and use the 2D cross_output raster for the resulting precipitation map.